ChangtongZhou/front-end-interview-practice/interview-prep-1.md

 ### Lifecycle ?

-There are a bunch of functions that can let you run code at a specific time while the component is rendering.
+* There are a bunch of functions that can let you run code at a specific time while the component is rendering.

-componentWillMount, componentDidMount, componentWillReceiveProps, shouldComponentUpdate, componentDidUpdate, componentWillUnmount
+* e.g. componentWillMount, componentDidMount, componentWillReceiveProps, shouldComponentUpdate, componentDidUpdate, componentWillUnmount
+* 3 life cycle: mount, update, unmount
+* Lifecycle events are special methods each component can have that allow us to run customer behavior during certain times of the component's life.
+Times like when a component is being created and inserted into the DOM when a component receives new props and a few others.
+  * constructor
+  * componentWillMount
+  * render
+  * componentDidMount
+  * componentWillReceiveProps
+  * shouldComponentUpdate
+  * componentWillUpdate
+  * render
+  * componentDidUpdate
+  * componentWillUnmount

 ### Mounting ?